vitodeploy/docs/docs/prologue/contribution-guide.md

 For PHP codes you may run `./vendor/bin/pint` to fix your coding styles.

-And for the frontend codes you may run `npm run lint:fix` to fix your frontend coding styles.
+And for the frontend codes and bash scripts you may run `npm run lint:fix` to fix your frontend coding styles.

 These two commands should be run before opening a PR, Otherwise the checks on your PR will fail.